FAQs about C&P Exams and DBQs for your VA Disability

 “Paperwork.”

-Written reports of disability examination on specific VA forms (Disability Benefit Questionnaires) performed by licensed clinicians (Nurse Practitioner, Physician Assistant, Physician).
+Written reports of disability examination on specific VA forms (Disability Benefits Questionnaires) performed by licensed clinicians (Nurse Practitioner, Physician Assistant, Physician).
 The DBQs can be completed by any clinician regardless of employment or association with the VA.
-DBQs may be completed through C&P exams, or 3rd Party Disability Exams.
+DBQs may be achieved through C&P exams or 3rd Party Disability Exams.

-What is the difference between C&P exam and DBQs?
+What is the difference between the C&P exam and DBQs?

-The C&P examination is an appointment where a clinician evaluates a veteran for a particular claimed condition.
-The VA contracted clinician talks to a veteran, performs an appropriate physical exam, and may use other diagnostic equipment to make determinations of function and health.
+The C&P examination is when a clinician evaluates a veteran for a particular claimed condition.
+The VA-contracted clinician talks to the veteran perform an appropriate physical exam and may use other diagnostic equipment to determine function and health.

-The DBQ is the written report that gets turned into the VA as a result of the C&P examination.
+The DBQ is the written report that gets turned in to the VA due to the C&P examination.

 C&P exams are only one way to produce DBQs.
 They also happen to be the cheapest possible way.
-C&P examiners have a wide range of skill and experience and there is no way to know you were assigned a good one before you attend your appointment.
-If you want to ensure the highest quality DBQ gets submitted to the VA, you may need to consider selecting a physician based on their competency and reputation.
+C&P examiners have a wide range of skills and experience, and there is no way to know you were assigned a good one before you attended your appointment.
+To ensure the highest quality DBQ gets submitted to the VA, you may need to consider selecting a physician based on their competency and reputation.

 Common sense question: do you think the “lowest government bidder” C&P exams will produce the highest quality DBQ for you?